-Where you have collected customer information prior to GDPR, we would advise you to minimise such information to a need to have.
-Should you no longer need to communicate with those customers then you should obfuscate that data.
-Where you do communicate using such information you should always offer an unsubscribe.
+Where customer information is collected prior to GDPR, we would advise processors to minimise such information on a need to have basis.
+Should there no longer be a need to communicate with those customers, the data should be obfuscated, anonymised or deleted.
+Where communication is ongoing, always offer an unsubscribe.

-For more information visit – GDPR site.
+For more information, visit GDPR site.

 WITH OUR TECHNOLOGY AND DIGITAL MARKETING SERVICES